 Following up on the Property Application

 If the broker has not received the completed and signed renewal application in approximately two weeks, there is a follow-up.
-Because of stiff competition, it is important to get the completed application and the necessary underwriting information in front of the insurance company underwriter at least 90 days before coverage renewal.
+Because of stiff competition, getting the completed application and the necessary underwriting information in front of the insurance company underwriter at least 90 days before coverage renewal is important.
 Therefore, a tight follow up is kept to receive and process the information promptly.

 More Responsibilities of an Insurance Broker

 Some of the pertinent information required for a commercial property renewal include (but is not limited to):

 - Schedule of locations

 - Content Value

 - Square Footage (which use is used to calculate the building value using Marshall & Swift)